Students Face Major Computer and Internet Access Gaps During COVID-19 and Beyond

 Most students living in L.A.
 County, unlike students living in more rural areas, have access to the infrastructure necessary to obtain technological resources.
 However, there are still neighborhoods where as many as 30% of households do not have an internet connection.
 Across the county an average of 18% of households lack internet access and 10% lack home computers.

-Hover over the neighborhoods below to see the rate of households without computer access.
+Hover over the neighborhoods below (or see the chart here) to see the rate of households without computer access.
 Click on the second header to view the map of households without internet access.

 If students do not have internet or a computer at home, they may have a smartphone that will enable them to access their learning content.
 However, research shows that smartphone-only users can run into many issues, including caps on the amount of data they can access and difficulty reading content when it that was not designed for use on a smartphone.